 - Food Services: Duke campus has a variety of places to eat, ranging from cafeterias and fast food to full-service restaurants.
 For more information please visit the Duke Dining website.

 - Banking: You should open a bank account once you arrive in Durham.
 Bring your funds either in traveler's checks, or in an official bank check.
 Do not carry large amounts of cash during your travel.
 We recommend you get American Express traveler's checks as they are the easiest to cash in the U.S.

 - Shipping: If you do not have a local address yet, you may want to leave your packages with a friend or family member with instructions to mail them to you once you have a home address.
 Or you can ask your department about shipping packages to their office.
 International House does not accept packages for students/scholars.

 Remember: You may have many questions about coming here and even more after arriving.
-Please contact the staff at International House.
+Please contact the International House staff at email@example.com.
 We are here to assist you in any way possible.